1967 Copa Minas

-It was the last of the nine editions of the Torneio Quadrangular de Belo Horizonte (Foursquare Tournament of Belo Horizonte), a friendly interstate tournament started in 1948, also known as the Torneio dos Campeões (Tournament of Champions), according to the RSSSF.
+The RSSSF cataloged it as one of the nine editions of the Torneio Quadrangular de Belo Horizonte (Foursquare Tournament of Belo Horizonte).
+This list, however, is not official.
 On its official website, Bangu lists this achievement as a national title, under the name Copa dos Campeões (Champions Cup).

 The matches

 Venue of all matches was the Estádio Governador Magalhães Pinto, commonly known as Mineirão, in Belo Horizonte, the capital of Minas Gerais.
 The first four matches were held in two double features.